ghjm/pedagogy/Fedora_Setup.md

 			* Type `:wq<Enter>` to save and exit
 		* Run `sudo systemctl restart systemd-resolved` to restart the systemd-resolved service
 		* Run `ping [hostname].local` to test pinging by name.
 If it works, you should see 64 byte packets.
 Hit `<Ctrl+C>` to stop.
-		* From another machine on the network, try `ping [hostname].local`
+		* From some other Linux box on the same LAN, do `ping [hostname].local` to make sure MDNS is working remotely.
 	* Configure ssh keys
+        * These steps are done from your main Linux box, not from the new box
-		* On your main Linux box, you should already have an ssh key
+		* You should already have an ssh key
 			* Run `ls -la ~/.ssh` to check
 			* Personal ssh keys are two files named `id_*` and `id_*.pub` (where `*` can be `rsa`, `ed25519` or a few others)
 			* The `id_*.pub` file is the public key, which can be shared; the `id_*` file is the private key, which must be kept secret